Fockeberg: History

 At the end of World War II, a railway network began to be built in Leipzig to transport debris and rubble out of the city and store it in different locations.
 This was a natural elevation of 40 m on a wooded field, the Bauernwiese (Litt.: farmers' meadow) on the edge of the Leipzig Riverside Forest.
 This site offered the advantage of being close to the southeastern suburbs of the city center (current Südvorstadt neighbourhood) which had suffered heavy damage during the bombings.
 The first rubble was stored there on 3 November 1947.
-They are transported by the railways called Südbahn and Zentrumsbahn.
-After that in November 1952, all the war debris depots are closed, the Fockeberg is the only one to still be in service for several years.
-The earth and rubble from Fockeberg will also be reused, as during the construction of the Central Stadium in 1956.
+They were transported by the railways called Südbahn and Zentrumsbahn.
+After that in November 1952, all the war debris depots were closed, the Fockeberg is the only one to still be in service for several years.
+The earth and rubble from Fockeberg were also reused, as during the construction of the Central Stadium in 1956.

 At the beginning of the 1980s, the hill was developed to accommodate walkers.
 Several benches are installed at its summit as well as 15 wooden sculptures, trees are planted on its slope and the road (approximately 850 m long) to access it is paved.
 In 1994, a pergola was built at the entrance with sculptures by Jürgen and Rainer Streege.
 The Fockeberg is now a very popular place for Lipsians, particularly during New Year's Eve.